 For associating words with one another, a mind map is very useful.
 You could select a section that you want to familiarize yourself with and draw out a mind map with annotated drawings.
 This will help you to form a deep connection with the vocabulary.
 This can be a great way of studying for one of the activities suggested above.

 Flashcards are brilliant for learning a stack of words and ensuring that they go into your long-term memory because you can keep testing yourself until you know the vocabulary and then keep testing yourself at regular intervals.
 This is great for words that are really important.

-7. Lunch-break learning with pictures: Online resources to boost your learning
+7. Use online resources to boost your learning

 The amount you use your visual dictionary will depend entirely on you.

 Some people are at an advanced level and want to join in more with nuanced vocabulary, some are beginners and want to increase their word bank fast.
 Others at a casual intermediate stage just want to have fun with vocabulary and think visual dictionaries are a great way to do that.

 Whatever your skill level or motivation, here are some great resources you can use during your lunch break, even if you don’t want to invest in a visual dictionary yet:

 - A site with activities to help you learn vocabulary